 Since the announcement and press release on the new ENVY RS7 on 7/7/17 we’ve been hit with a complete frenzy of questions.
 Don’t get us wrong, we love to hear from the passionate Supercross community!
 However, there is only so much time in a day, and we have to take some of that time to continue R&D on the next latest and greatest Supercross frame.

 So for the sake of time and to try to make sure we can answer everyone's questions we have set up this page!
 If you have a question, e-mail us!
 We will be glad to answer it and if enough people ask it, it could end up here.

-First, the full specs are listed here on the ENVY RS7 page.
-But there are a few questions that didn't deal with the actual specs, so they are below, go ahead and read on.
+First, the full specs of the frame are listed here on the ENVY RS7 page.
+But there are a few questions that didn't deal with the actual specs, which we answer below

 The First question we have gotten a lot is -

 And yes, a few people have Typed it in all caps so we must assume they are YELLING!

 Well no reason to yell, the answer is simple.
 The Traditional EURO BB works.
 And not only does it work, it works well.
 It allows you to use almost 99.5% of the cranks that are on the market.
 It doesn't creak, it stays tight, it runs true, and there are a ton of BB kits to choose from.

 The real cherry on top for the at home mechanic, is that it’s one less tool they need to carry around.
 The park tool BBT-9 is all you need!
 No need for a BB press and other tools.
 Super simply, plus you can customize the outer shell color of threaded BBs, something you can’t do with press fit!

 Next question we got a lot was -